-Add onions, peppers, celery and garlic to bacon drippings.
-Cook until onions and peppers are soft, stirring occasionally, 4-5 minutes.
+Add onions, peppers, celery, and garlic to bacon drippings.
+Cook until onions and peppers are soft, stirring occasionally, 4 to 5 minutes.

 Add sausage.
 Brown on all sides.
-Add crushed tomatoes, chicken broth, rice, cumin and cajun seasoning.
-Let jambalaya come to a boil, then turn heat down to medium-low, and let jambalaya simmer 20 minutes or until rice is al dente (tender, but not mushy).
+Add crushed tomatoes, chicken broth, rice, cumin, and cajun seasoning.
+Let jambalaya come to a boil, then turn the heat down to medium-low, and let jambalaya simmer 20 minutes or until rice is al dente (tender, but not mushy).
 Taste, and adjust seasonings.

 Add shrimp.
 Cook 5 more minutes or until shrimp is cooked through.
 Crumble bacon in jambalaya.
 Stir.
 Top with chopped spring onions, and serve.